-India has a wide variety of hidden treasures to offer including a rich culture, diverse population, and vast size, offering many amazing destinations to be explored.
+India has a wide variety of hidden treasures to offer, including a rich culture, diverse population, and vast size, which make it an amazing destination to explore.

 As the pandemic comes to an end, Incredible India, Indian Railways, and Indigo have committed to promoting global as well as domestic tourism.